bergie/bergie.github.com/_posts/2012-11-21-jolla-sailfish.md

 Swiping gestures change between views inside an app.

-The whole UI takes its ambience, its color scheme out of the wallpaper you choose for the wallpaper.
+The whole UI takes its ambience, its color scheme out of the picture you choose for the wallpaper.

 ![Sailfish ambience from wallpaper](/files/slush12_jolla_ambience.jpg)